asyncapi/template-for-generator-templates/README.md

 #### Template Context

-Generator passes to render engine extra context that you can access in templates:
+The Generator passes to the render engine extra context, which you can access in templates:

 - `originalAsyncAPI` is a String of original AsyncAPI document that the user passed to the Generator.
 - `asyncapi` is a parsed AsyncAPI document with all additional functions and properties.
 You should use it to access document contents.